-Only rarely, in our experience, is the presenting issue the whole and complete problem (though this can happen), much more often reflecting the triggering of early-embedded childhood survival patterns that can go way into a client’s pre-verbal first 1000 days after conception, and beyond that into a family’s and group’s collective and shared trauma experience.
+Only rarely, in our experience, is the presenting issue the whole and complete problem (though this can happen), much more often reflecting the triggering of early-embedded childhood survival patterns that can go way into a client’s pre-verbal first 1001 days after conception, up to their second birthday and beyond into a family’s and group’s collective and shared trauma experience.

 In Phase Two, and as is widely practised now in the global EMDR community, Attachment-Informed EMDR therapy draws generously on the work of Dr Laurel Parnell as set out in her Therapist’s Guide to EMDR (2007), routinely “installing”, or using Parnell’s more client-friendly terminology, “tapping in” a rich imaginal support or resource “team” of nurturing, protective and wise figures.

-This emphasis on much richer resourcing than just the Special or Safe Place of basic EMDR accommodates how the human brain ultimately rewires old trauma, by stripping stories of their continued emotional and physiological distress and turning them into narratives that firmly belong in the past.
+This emphasis on much richer resourcing than just the Special or Safe Place of basic EMDR accommodates how the human brain ultimately rewires old trauma, by stripping stories of their continued emotional and physiological distress and turning them into narratives that are safely and firmly stored in and understood by the whole nervous system as belonging to the past.

-Then, in Francine Shapiro’s essential and unifying eight-phase structure for EMDR, in Phase Three we allow for much clearer use of proactive Bridging (also known as Floatback) to identify a client’s key developmental targets which, once resolved, will make a real difference to how they experience themselves in life now.
+Then, in Francine Shapiro’s essential and unifying eight-phase structure for EMDR, in Phase Three we allow for much clearer use of proactive Bridging (also known in standard EMDR jargon as Floatback) to identify a client’s key developmental targets which, once resolved, will make a real difference to how they experience themselves in life now.

 This is, after all, is why they come into therapy in the first place – to make a difference to the future, not the past, even though the past is the portal into healing the wounded spaces they need to explore.